AOseni1/AOseni1/README.md

 - 👋 Hi, I’m Abisola Oseni
 - 👀 I’m interested in Frontend Engineering
 - 🌱 I’m currently learning JavaScript and Java
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate for internships or full-time opportunities
 - 📫 How to reach me: feel free to send me a message!

 <!---